encse/secchallenge2023/misc/what-s-the-diagnosis/solution/README.md

 # What's the diagnosis?

 I couldn't solve this challenge on my own, but got some extra spoliers after the contest.
-But it was clear that we need to do something with the wifi password that seems to start with `00`.
+The first step was clear: we need to do something with the wifi password that seems to start with `00`.

 I took `hospital_wifi.cap` and converted to a format that can be fed into `hashcat` with: